stuarttodd-dev/coding-tips/src/DesignPatterns/Behavioural/Command/README.md

 - File Systems: Supporting local, cloud, or FTP storage.
 - Notification Systems: Sending emails vs. push notifications.

+Here we have an example of a `FileManager` acting as a receiver.

 ```php
 interface FileManager
 {